Registered Nurse to Master of Science in Nursing

 - Engage in life-long learning activities that contribute to professional development as well as to the advancement of nursing.

 RN to MSN admission criteria include:

 - Cumulative undergraduate GPA of 3.0 or higher on a 4.0 scale based on all credit hours attempted at all colleges/universities attended.

-The equivalent of at least two years of full-time current practice as an RN in a clinical setting relevant to the graduate track to which the student is seeking admission.
+- The equivalent of at least two years of full-time current practice as an RN in a clinical setting relevant to the graduate track to which you are seeking admission.

 - An unencumbered RN license from one of the 50 U.S. states